Game Preview: Pacers at Cavaliers (Preseason) | Indiana Pacers

 Pacers: PG - Malcolm Brogdon, SG - Victor Oladipo, SF - Aaron Holiday, PF - Domantas Sabonis, C - Myles Turner

-Cavaliers: PG - Darius Garland, SG - Matthew Dellavedova, SF - Isaac Okoro, PF - Kevin Love, C - Andre Drummond
+Cavaliers: PG - Darius Garland, SG - Isaac Okoro, SF - Cedi Osman, PF - Larry Nance Jr., C - Andre Drummond

 Injury Report

-Pacers: JaKarr Sampson - questionable (sore lower back), Goga Bitadze - doubtful (right ankle sprain), Brian Bowen II - out (partial groin tear), Amida Brimah - out (not with team), Jeremy Lamb - out (torn left ACL), T.J.
+Pacers: JaKarr Sampson - questionable (sore lower back), Brian Bowen II - out (partial groin tear), Amida Brimah - out (not with team), Jeremy Lamb - out (torn left ACL), T.J.
 Warren - out (right foot plantar fasciitis)

 Last Meeting